 According to recent aviation industry news, air traffic is bouncing back after the significant hit it took during the COVID-19 pandemic.
 In fact, some reports show overall air traffic (including international flights) reaching approximately 94% of pre-pandemic levels.
 Domestic air travel even surpassed pre-pandemic levels this summer.
-So, that begs the question: What does the future of the aviation industry look like?
+This resurgence underscores the importance of STEM schools in Dallas, which are preparing the next generation of aviation professionals.
+So, what does the future of the aviation industry look like?
+Today, we’ll take a closer look at exactly what to expect in the industry over the next decade.

 Today, we’ll take a closer look at exactly what to expect in the industry over the next decade.